yesserrebai/YOYO-CLI/Readme.md

    ```

-3. Go to your project location and type to create project
+3. Go to your project location where you want to create
    ```bash
    yoyo-cli init
    ```

 ## CMD

-1. To create feature type
+1. To create feature
    ```bash
    yoyo-cli g-feature
    ```